pkardas/shapes/README.md

 Open: http://127.0.0.1:8000/docs

-Then rework starter to accept drawing requets through POST using following example: https://fastapi.tiangolo.com/tutorial/body/
+Rework starter to accept drawing requets through POST using following example: https://fastapi.tiangolo.com/tutorial/body/

 In order to complete this task you will need also add following line in `drawing.py` (at the top of the file, below imports):